seanox/aspect-js/README.md

 - Markup rendering
   supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
+- Markup hardening
+  Hardening makes it difficult to manipulate the attributes in the markup.
+  Non-visible markup fragments and components are removed from the DOM and only inserted again when used.
 - Model View Controller
   supports: events, virtual paths, sitemap, permission concept, ...
 - Resource Bundle / Resource Messages